jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 Enigma shows the zodiac signs using vertical bars.
 Horizontal (declination) and vertical (longitude) mark the exact location of the points in the graph.
 You can hide the position lines by clicking the checkbox *Hide position lines*.

+Click the button **Export** to save a high quality image of the diagramwheel to your disk.
+The image will be in PNG-format and can be used in a word processor, website or just be printed.

 ## Analysis: declination strip